NFV Platform Design: A Survey: Taxonomy of NFV platforms

-However, none of the aforementioned work is suitable to measure the performance of high-speed VNFs running at a multi-gigabyte rate. \textbf{OPNFV Barometer}~\cite{barometer} is designed to monitor the performance of DPDK-accelerated VNFs.
-It can be attached to the target VNF as a secondary process to gather shared processing information. \textbf{NFV-VIPP}~\cite{dodarenfv} can be integrated into the DPDK-accelerated data plane to collect execution metrics and demonstrate the internals of an NFVI node. \textbf{BOLT}~\cite{iyer2019performance} defines the concept of the performance contract, which expresses the expected VNF or SFC performance as a function of critical parameters (e.g. execution instructions, CPU cycles, memory accesses). \textbf{DeepDiag}~\cite{gong2019deepdiag} monitors the runtime queuing statistics for each VNF and constructs an online impact graph to diagnose the cause of performance degradation. \textbf{CASTAN}~\cite{pedrosa2018automated} can parse VNF code and automatically generate the worst-cast workloads that lead to degraded performance.
+However, none of the aforementioned work is suitable for measuring and analyzing the performance of high-speed VNFs operating at multi-gigabyte rates. {\bf FloWatcher-DPDK}~\cite{zhang2018high,zhang2018flowmon,zhang2019flowatcher} is a lightweight DPDK-based flow monitor that targets \emph{line-rate, flow-level} visibility in software.
+Instead of relying on coarse host counters, it focuses on collecting fine-grained per-flow statistics with low overhead, making it a practical building block for profiling and validating DPDK-accelerated VNFs and traffic generators under high-speed workloads. \textbf{OPNFV Barometer}~\cite{barometer} is designed to monitor the performance of DPDK-accelerated VNFs.
+It can be attached to the target VNF as a secondary process to gather shared processing information. \textbf{NFV-VIPP}~\cite{dodarenfv} can be integrated into the DPDK-accelerated data plane to collect execution metrics and demonstrate the internals of an NFVI node. \textbf{BOLT}~\cite{iyer2019performance} defines the performance contract, which expresses the expected VNF or SFC performance as a function of critical parameters (e.g., execution instructions, CPU cycles, memory accesses). \textbf{DeepDiag}~\cite{gong2019deepdiag} monitors the runtime queuing statistics for each VNF and constructs an online impact graph to diagnose the cause of performance degradation. \textbf{CASTAN}~\cite{pedrosa2018automated} can parse VNF code and automatically generate worst-case workloads that degrade performance.
 It adopts symbolic execution to identify the worst code path and a CPU cache model to determine the specific memory access pattern that causes L3 cache invalidation.
-In its current form, CASTAN has successfully analyzed a dozen of DPDK-based network functions.
+According to the paper, CASTAN has successfully analyzed a dozen DPDK-based network functions. {]bf Microscope}~\cite{microscope_sigcomm20} focuses on diagnosing performance problems \emph{inside} a chain of network functions.
+Rather than treating VNFs as opaque boxes, it leverages queueing signals to localize bottlenecks and attribute end-to-end degradation to specific stages or resources, turning troubleshooting into a structured workflow. {\bf AuditBox}~\cite{liu2021auditbox} adds an accountability facet to NFV chaining: it produces verifiable evidence about how traffic traverses a service chain, enabling after-the-fact validation of chain execution.
+This shifts “monitoring” from purely performance/health telemetry toward evidence of correctness, which is especially relevant for multi-tenant and multi-stakeholder NFV settings. {\bf PIX}~\cite{iyer2022pix} represents a troubleshooting-oriented MANO facet: it argues that platforms need explicit performance interfaces that expose actionable internal signals for locating where time/resources are spent across NFs and chains.
+Rather than relying purely on external throughput/latency observations, PIX makes diagnosis NF-aware and chain-aware, enabling systematic bottleneck localization in consolidated deployments. {\bf Klint}~\cite{pirelli2022klint} is a verification-oriented facet that complements runtime monitoring: it automates the checking of network function binaries against intended properties, reducing the operational risk of deploying opaque or third-party NF implementations.
+To mitigate the impact of data collection on the data plane, a line of work explores an infrastructural-level feature to derive performance insights.
+In particular, {\bf SLOMO}~\cite{slomo_sigcomm20} targets a common root cause of NFV performance unpredictability: co-located VNFs contend for shared hardware resources (in particular, multiple components of the memory subsystem), resulting in non-obvious throughput/latency degradation.
+It models each NF's \emph{contentiousness} and \emph{sensitivity} and predicts contention-induced slowdown, enabling orchestrators to make better consolidation and provisioning decisions under SLO/SLA constraints. {\bf Shelbourne et al.}~\cite{shelbourne2019learnability, shelbourne2021inference} approach the performance monitoring of high-speed NFs by inspecting.